Irving v Penguin Books Ltd: Libel suits

 On 5 September 1996, Irving filed a libel suit concerning Lipstadt's book in English court.
-He named in his suit Lipstadt and Penguin Books, whose division Plume had published a British edition of her book.
+He named in his suit Lipstadt and Penguin Books, whose Plume division had published a British edition of her book.
 Irving also sued Holocaust historian Gitta Sereny for libel for an article she had written about him entitled "Spin Time for Hitler" in The Observer newspaper on 21 April 1996, although the case did not go to court.
 In letters of 25 and 28 October 1997, Irving threatened to sue John Lukacs for libel if he published his book, The Hitler of History, without removing certain passages highly critical of Irving's work.
 The American edition of The Hitler of History was published in 1997 with the allegedly libellous passages but because of Irving's legal threats, no British edition of The Hitler of History was published until 2001.
 When the latter was published, as a result of the threat of legal action by Irving, the passages containing the criticism of Irving's historical methods were expunged by the publisher, to the disappointment of many reviewers.